We aim to ensure that:

 - There are good links with parents as they play a vital role in supporting their child’s special need.

 - That the views of the individual student are considered when determining provision on the nature of support to be offered

 - The academy’s SENCO has the time and resources needed to fulfil the demands of the role and the effectiveness of the department

 - That students are referred for statutory assessment in a timely and efficient way.

 PRACTICE & GUIDANCE

-The SEN Policy at Bolingbroke is based on the principle of providing all ARK Bolingbroke Academy students with the opportunities needed to fulfil their potential.
+The SEND Policy at Bolingbroke Academy is based on the principle of providing all pupils with the opportunities needed to fulfil their potential.

-A student is defined as having Special Educational Needs (SEN) if he or she has a learning difficulty which requires special educational provision to be made for him or her.
-Students with SEN should have those needs addressed via a broad and balanced education.
+A student is defined as having Special Educational Needs & Disabilities (SEND) if he or she has a learning difficulty which requires special educational provision to be made for him or her.
+Students with SEND should have those needs addressed via a broad and balanced education.

-The academy’s appointed SENCO (Special Educational Needs Coordinator) is responsible for the day to day operation of the school’s SEN policy.
-He coordinates provision for students with SEN and liaises with parents, staff and external agencies.
+The academy’s appointed SENCO (Special Educational Needs Coordinator) is responsible for the day to day operation of the school’s SEND policy.
+They coordinate provision for students with SEND and liaises with parents, staff and external agencies.

-The academy is guided by the SEN Code of Practice and the law within, together with the Teacher Training Agency’s document on National Standards.
+The academy is guided by the SEND Code of Practice and the law within, together with the Teacher Training Agency’s document on National Standards.